qemacs/qemacs/README.md

 - C mode: coloring with immediate update, auto-indent, automatic tags.

-- Shell mode: full color VT100 emulation so that your shell works exactly as you expect.
-Compile mode with colorized error messages, automatic error message parser jumps to next/prev error, works with grep too.
+- Shell mode: full color VT100 terminal emulation so your shell works exactly as you expect.
+Compile mode with colorized error messages, automatic error message parser jumps to next/previous error, works with grep too.
 The shell buffer is a fully functional terminal: you can run qemacs, vim or even emacs recursively!